aspose-barcode-cloud/aspose-barcode-cloud-dart/doc/api/RecognizeApi.md

 # **barcodeRecognizeBarcodeTypeGet**
-> BarcodeResponseList barcodeRecognizeBarcodeTypeGet(barcodeType, url, recognitionMode, imageKind)
+> BarcodeResponseList barcodeRecognizeBarcodeTypeGet(barcodeType, fileUrl, recognitionMode, imageKind)

 Recognize barcode from file on server using GET requests with parameters in route and query string.